-The red LED aiming pattern turns on to assist in aiming.
+The red laser aiming pattern turns on to assist in aiming.

-NOTE When the TC51 is in Picklist mode, the imager does not decode the bar code until the crosshair or aiming dot touches the bar code.
+NOTE When the TC56 is in Picklist mode, the imager does not decode the bar code until the crosshair or aiming dot touches the bar code.

-4. Ensure the bar code is within the area formed by the crosshairs in the aiming pattern.
+4. Ensure the bar code is within the area formed by the aiming pattern.
 The aiming dot is used for increased visibility in bright lighting conditions.